-In-kind contributions are reflected as contributions at their fair value at date of donation and are reported as unrestricted support unless explicit donor stipulations specify how donated assets must be used.
-The Club benefited from donated legal, salary and other services during the years ended June 30, 2022 and 2021 (see Note 8).
+In-kind contributions are reflected as contributions at their fair value at date of donation and are reported as unrestricted support unless explicit donor stipulations specify how the donated assets must be used.
+The Club benefited from donated services during the year ended June 30, 2022.
+There were no donated services in fiscal year 2023 (see Note 8).
+These services were valued by the service provider.
 The Club recognizes the fair value of contributed services received if such services a) create or enhance nonfinancial assets or b) require specialized skills that are provided by individuals possessing those skills and would typically need to be purchased if not contributed.
 The Club receives services from a large number of volunteers who give significant amounts of their time to the Club's programs and fund-raising campaigns, but which do not meet the criteria for financial statement recognition.